Tyson-Zwicker/engine/NottheManual.md

 **Zoom/Scale is currently its own thing: But it will become part of camera in a very much planned update- and camera will become a global or a "main" property as well.**

 ##  Parts
-I just added these, they need expanding up.
+I just added these, they need expanding upon.
 For the moment, you can slap as many as you want on an entity, they contain a single sprite and they know which why they are looking *relative to their "owner"*.

 ##  Buttons
 Buttons are colored rectangles, typically adorned with a word or two, that can be "clicked" by the mouse.
 You define them using a constructor.
 The parameters are: